dingaining/551project/README.md

     Filter: with Order By, Limit To First, Limit To Last, Equal To, Start At, End At.
 Order By is required if other fields have values.
 Same as usage method of curl command but no need to quote.
 (4-2) For user, it has only Filter buttons.
 Same as Filter stated above.

+About real-time syncing:
+The localhost:5000 allow multiple users after logging in.
+Every user can do their own things without interrupt.
+The only situation is that if someone successfully changed(put/post/patch/delete) the data and confirm the change, the whole data will update to everyone at the same time.

 file current in use:
 load_data.py
 command.py